Securities lending of holdings under the asset purchase programme (APP) and pandemic emergency purchase programme (PEPP)

 General APP securities lending framework

 The aim of securities lending is to support bond and repo market liquidity without unduly curtailing normal repo market activity.
-The Eurosystem is primarily targeting market participants with market-making obligations.
+The Eurosystem is primarily targeting market participants with market-making obligations and is monitoring the securities lending activities closely so as to ensure the ongoing effectiveness of the arrangements.

 Eurosystem central banks use various lending channels for that purpose.
 These channels include bilateral securities lending, lending via specialised securities lending agents and via the lending infrastructure of international central securities depositories (ICSDs).
 The Eurosystem endeavours to offer effective and accessible securities lending arrangements.

-Eurosystem central banks also make their APP holdings available for so-called fails mitigation lending programmes of international or domestic central securities depositories, or ensure that comparable arrangements are in place in their jurisdiction.
+Eurosystem central banks also either make their APP holdings available for the so-called fails mitigation lending programmes of international or domestic central securities depositories, or alternatively ensure that comparable arrangements are in place in their jurisdiction.

 Lending of APP securities holdings takes place against securities or cash collateral.
 Lending against securities as collateral means that repo transactions are accompanied by fully offsetting reverse repo transactions for the same value date, and typically with the same counterparty.
 For securities lending against cash collateral such offsetting transactions are not needed, but this variant is subject to an overall limit which is currently set at €75 billion for the Eurosystem.

 The individual Eurosystem central banks determine the securities lending modalities of their respective APP holdings, including collateral eligibility, pricing, haircut, term and counterparty eligibility, so as to support market liquidity.
 This allows Eurosystem central banks to reflect domestic infrastructures and market practices.